 Gloucester likes to do things differently, and with its careful landscaping, farm shop and butchers counter, the place developed its own cult fan club.
 The owners work with a local charity, the Gloucestershire Gateway Trust, to invest back in the local area, and the majority of their food and goods are made locally.

-Catering: Kitchen, Outdoor Kitchen, Quick Kitchen
+Catering: Kitchen, Outdoor Kitchen (seasonal opening), Quick Kitchen, Quick Coffee

 First 3 hours free for all vehicles, after which cars must pay £12 and caravans, motorhomes and HGVs must pay £23 to include a £5 food voucher.